10.99 FLAT RATE SHIPPING

 Cook the pork: Season pork generously with salt and pepper.
 Heat 2 tbsp oil in a large pot over medium-high heat.
 Sear pork in batches until browned on all sides.
 Transfer to a plate.

 Make the chile mixture: Heat a medium skillet over high heat.
-Add chiles and toast until aromatic, ~30 seconds per side.
+Add chiles and toast until aromatic, about 30 seconds per side.
 Transfer to a small bowl and cover with hot water to soak.
-Add peppercorns, cumin seeds, and oregano to the skillet and toast until fragrant for ~1 minute.
+Add peppercorns, cumin seeds, and oregano to the skillet and toast until fragrant for about 1 minute.
 Transfer to a blender.
-Place onion and garlic cloves on the skillet and cook until charred, rotating occasionally, ~15 minutes.
+Place onion and garlic cloves on the skillet and cook until charred, rotating occasionally, about 15 minutes.
 Add onion, garlic, drained chiles, spices, and 2 tsp salt to the blender.
 Blend to a purée using chile soaking water to thin if necessary.

 Serve: Discard bay leaves and add salt to taste.
 Ladle into bowls and garnish with toppings.